 Screw Your Roomate

 During the much-anticipated "Screw Your Roommate," friends set each other up on dates, who then have to find each other by wearing clues to their identity.
-The Phoenix recently published "How to Screw," adapted for the Web below.
+The below guide is adapted from The Phoenix.

 Step 1 - Find a Partner